-The skeletal lighthouse built in Lewes, Delaware, in 1881, is one of the few standing original range lights in the country that has been an active aid-to-navigation in two states.
+This historic icon and skeletal lighthouse was originally built in Lewes, Delaware, in 1881, and is one of the few standing original range lights in the country that has been an active aid-to navigation in two states.
 After it was decommissioned in Delaware, it was taken down piece by piece and erected in Boca Grande in 1927.
 First lit in 1932, the light flashed every 6 seconds during evening hours and was critical to help guide Phosphate ships into port.
-Although Boca Grande is no longer a port town, the light remains an active aid-to-navigation today and will continue to be maintained by the United State Coast Guard.
+Unfortunately the lighthouse fell into critical disrepair and was almost lost forever.